oscarmorenodev/oscarmoreno.github.com/content/en/posts/guard-early-exit-swift.md

 +++
-title = "Understanding the Guard Statement for Early Exit" description = "Exit early from a code block" date = 2023-05-02 translationKey = "guard"
+title = "Understanding the Guard Statement for Early Exit" description = "Exit early from a code block" summary = "Exit early from a code block" date = 2023-05-02 translationKey = "guard"
 +++